 - Increase aeration

 First, perform water changes with dechlorinated water to reduce the nitrite level.
-The addition of a half ounce of salt per gallon of water will prevent methemoglobin toxicity by blocking the nitrite absorption through the fish's gills.
+The addition of a half ounce (1 tablespoon) of salt per gallon of water will prevent methemoglobin toxicity by blocking the nitrite absorption through the fish's gills.
 Any aquarium salt or marine salt mix can be used.
 Do not use iodized table salt.
 Aeration should be increased to provide ample oxygen saturation in the water.
-Feedings should be reduced and no new fish should be added to the tank until its ammonia and nitrite levels have fallen to zero.
+Feedings should be reduced and no new fish should be added to the tank until the ammonia and nitrite levels have fallen to zero.
 That will reduce the formation of excess ammonia, which will be converted to nitrite.
 It is critical to continue daily testing and treatment until the nitrite level falls to zero.

 - Stock new tanks slowly